robinhood/faust/docs/index.rst

 tumbling intervals, so you can also keep track of "number of clicks in the last day", or "number of clicks in the last hour".

-The data in streams can be diverse as everything from byte streams, text, to manually deserialized data structures is easy to use.
-Additionally, Faust supports using modern Python syntax to describe how keys and values in topics are serialized and deserialized:
+The data found in streams can be anything: we support byte streams, text streams, and manually deserialized data structures.
+Taking this further we have **Models** using modern Python syntax to describe how keys and values in topics are serialized and deserialized:

 .. sourcecode:: python

     class Order(faust.Record):
         account_id: str
-        instrument_id: str
+        product_id: str
+        price: float
-        amount: float
+        amount: float = 1.0
-        value: float

     orders_topic = app.topic('orders', key_type=str, value_type=Order)

+    @app.agent(orders_topic)
+    async def process_order(orders):
+        async for order in orders:
+            total_price = order.price * order.amount
+            await send_order_received_email(order.account_id, order)

-Faust is statically typed, using the :pypi:`mypy` type checker, so you can take advantage of static types when writing Faust applications.
+Faust is statically typed, using the :pypi:`mypy` type checker, so you can take advantage of static types when writing applications.

 **Learn more about Faust in the** :ref:`intro` **introduction page**
     to read more about Faust, system requirements, installation instructions,